top of page

 A few small details can completely change how a candle performs.
 These aren’t rules, just things that make your experience noticeably better.

-Soy wax candles tend to be the easiest option for everyday use since they burn slowly and don’t leave as much soot.
-Beeswax or coconut blends are great too, especially if you want a more natural option, but they usually give off a softer scent.
-Paraffin burns stronger but faster, so it comes down to what you prefer.
+Soy wax candles tend to be the easiest option for everyday use.
+They burn slowly and don’t leave as much soot.
+Beeswax or coconut blends are great too.
+They offer a more natural option but usually give off a softer scent.
+Paraffin burns stronger but faster.
+It comes down to what you prefer.

 Not every candle is meant to fill an entire room.
 Some are intentionally light.
 If you want something that travels through a bigger space, go for a stronger scent load.
 Bedrooms and work areas usually feel more comfortable with something softer so you don’t get tired of it.

 A good wick makes a bigger difference than anything.
 Cotton and wooden wicks are both fine as long as they fit the jar.
-The first time you burn a candle, let the wax melt to the edges so it doesn’t tunnel and waste the center.
+The first time you burn a candle, let the wax melt to the edges.
+This prevents tunneling and waste.

 Bigger rooms need bigger jars if you want the scent to actually show up.
 Smaller spaces like bathrooms or entryways only need a small or medium candle to make a noticeable difference.